The thought of adopting a pet never occurred to me. Dog adoption, parrot adoption, or any pets captured my interest.

 Pets Have Emotions Too

 No matter the situation, if your adopted pet has been abused or neglected, you have your work cut out for you.
-Sure, parrot adoption is a rewarding thing.
+Sure, adopting a parrot is a rewarding thing.
 But it isn’t a walk in the park.

 Your animal will have emotional baggage.
 The new pet may be afraid of humans.
 They may try to bite.
 Maybe they’re a nightmare to train.
 However if you were in their position, you would be difficult too.